 Now I write more deeply, using specific examples and identifying my feelings:

-I tapped into my feelings of appreciation.
-Specific examples make it more memorable.
-When I go back and read this, I’m whisked back into the feelings of gratitude that I had and can feel them over and over again.
+This second gratitude is more powerful because it’s specific and taps into my feelings.
+When I go back and reread it, I’m whisked back into the feelings of gratitude over and over again.

 Increases resilience so you bounce back from stress and difficult times